MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 KEY TAKEAWAYS

-• MTD applies to CIS subcontractors who are sole traders with gross qualifying income above £50,000 from 6 April 2026, dropping to £30,000 from April 2027 and £20,000 from April 2028
+• MTD has applied to CIS subcontractors with gross qualifying income above £50,000 since 6 April 2026.
+The threshold falls to £30,000 from April 2027 and £20,000 from April 2028, so check your position against each stage.

-What Is MTD for CIS Subcontractors?
+What does MTD mean for CIS Subcontractors?

 Making Tax Digital for Income Tax(MTD ITSA) is HMRC's initiative to move the UK tax system online.
 The goal is straightforward: reduce errors, improve accuracy, and give both taxpayers and HMRC a clearer, more real-time picture of income and tax liabilities.

 It applies to sole traders and landlords who are registered for Self Assessment and earn above the qualifying income threshold.
-Under MTD, sole traders and landlords must meet three obligations that replace the traditional annual return:

 • Keep digital records of your self-employment and property income and expenses throughout the year